-Collaborative Planning
+Collaborative Planning of the Course

 While certain aspects of the class are set, other aspects are negotiable.
-Below I have questions for you to think about that will enable you to take ownership of the class.
+Below I have questions for you to think about that will enable all of us to take ownership of the class.

 Young Adult book selection